aamirafridi/redux-plupload/README.md

 `redux-plupload` helps you use Redux actions for bi-directional communication with a `plupload` uploader instance.

-You can dispatch an action to instruct `plupload`.
+You can dispatch an action to call a `plupload` method.
 For example, to start an upload:

 ```js
 // action.js